awsdocs/amazon-redshift-developer-guide/doc_source/r_COPY_command_examples.md

 iam_role 'arn:aws:iam::0123456789012:role/MyRedshiftRole';
 ```

-If only two of the files exist because of an error, COPY will load only those two files and finish successfully, resulting in an incomplete data load\.
-If the bucket also contains an unwanted file that happens to use the same prefix, such as a file named `custdata.backup` for example, COPY will load that file as well, resulting in unwanted data being loaded\.
+If only two of the files exist because of an error, COPY loads only those two files and finish successfully, resulting in an incomplete data load\.
+If the bucket also contains an unwanted file that happens to use the same prefix, such as a file named `custdata.backup` for example, COPY loads that file as well, resulting in unwanted data being loaded\.

 To ensure that all of the required files are loaded and to prevent unwanted files from being loaded, you can use a manifest file\.
 The manifest is a JSON\-formatted text file that lists the files to be processed by the COPY command\.
 For example, the following manifest loads the three files in the previous example\.